 -- Bob Woodruff joined ABC News in 1996 and has covered major stories throughout the country and around the world for the network.
-He was named co-anchor of "ABC World News Tonight" in December 2005.
+He succeeded Peter Jennings as anchor of "ABC World News Tonight" in December 2005.
 On January 29, 2006, while reporting on U.S. and Iraqi security forces, Woodruff was seriously injured by a roadside bomb that struck his vehicle near Taji, Iraq.

 During an August 2008 exclusive interview on “Nightline,” former senator and presidential candidate John Edwards admitted that he had repeatedly lied about an extramarital affair with Rielle Hunter, a campaign employee.
 In 2011, Woodruff covered the trial of John Edwards, who was accused and ultimately found not guilty of conspiring to violate campaign finance laws.

 Before becoming a journalist, Woodruff was an attorney.
-In 1989, while teaching law in Beijing, he was hired by CBS News to work as a translator during the Tiananmen Square uprising, and a short time later he changed careers.
+While teaching law in Beijing in 1989, he was hired by CBS News to work as a translator during the Tiananmen Square uprising.
+A short time later, he changed careers.
 As ABC's Justice Department correspondent in Washington in the late 1990s, he covered the office of Attorney General Janet Reno, the FBI and ATF.

-Woodruff has a law degree from the University of Michigan Law School and a BA from Colgate University.
+Woodruff has a law degree from the University of Michigan Law School and a Bachelor of Arts from Colgate University.
 He and Lee have four children.